 14. Observe, adopt, adapt

 Often teachers, or corporate trainers, lead solitary lives where it is simply them, on their own in the classroom with the students.
 As such, opportunities for growth can be few and far between.
 On the day of your micro teach, you are in a room with several others all looking to teach.

 This is a good opportunity to observe your peers, see how they deliver a class, and note any interesting concepts they have.
 It is a good time not only to work toward the final result which is the awarding of the AET certificate, but a good opportunity to share ideas and see if there is anything you can take away for the future to use in your classroom.

 15. Questions are key

 One key skill for any teacher is being able to ask questions.
 The micro teach offers an opportunity to hone your questioning skills.
 Questions are useful for drawing knowledge from the students as well as kick-starting discussions or directing them down new paths.
 These discussions have the added benefit of not just allowing students the chance to explore a topic on their own, but also to give you a break!

 Remember, on the day, your cohort are in the same situation as you, so there is no competition.
 They will be just as nervous as you, so make use of them.
 You help them, and for that, they will be grateful, and willing to help you when you need it.
 Keep positive and be prepared.
 The assessor is not there to try to trip you up, but make sure you match the criteria laid out in the AET course.
 As long as you bear in mind these points, and the requirements as laid out, then you’ll be fine!

-To learn more about passing the L3 AET Micro teaching and ways of implementation in classroom, we invite you to take the AET qualification with Notting Hill College in Manchester.
+To learn more about passing the Level 3 Award in Education and Training micro teaching and ways of implementation in classroom, we invite you to take the AET qualification with Notting Hill College in Manchester.
 We offer both online & in-class lectures so you can get certified ASAP.